UPPMAX/HPC-python/docs/batch.rst

 .. solution:: Solution for UPPMAX
     :class: dropdown

-          This batch script is for Kebnekaise.
+          This batch script is for UPPMAX.
 Adding the numbers 2 and 3.

           .. code-block:: sh